evilflora/WarframeSentinel/readme.md

 - "Invasions": In "Invasions"
 - "VoidTraders": In "Baro KiTeer"
 - "DailyDeals": In "Darvo/Market"
-- "ProjectPct": In "Alerts" (Fomorian, Razorback and ???)
+- "ProjectPct": In "Events" (Fomorian, Razorback and ???)
 - "PVPChallengeInstances": In "PVP Challenge"

 - "SyndicateMissions"